-Had Jules Verne met Gurudev, he would have retitled his book, ‘Around the world in 8 minutes’.
-That is the time it took the Mahaguru to navigate the globe astrally.
+If Jules Verne had met Gurudev, he would have renamed his book, Around the World in Eight Minutes.
+That is how long it took the mahaguru to circumnavigate the globe astrally.

-He chose a life of difficulty bereft of luxury because he knew a little secret that I am sharing with you today – luxury is an expense in spiritualism.
-Gurudev’s sole intent was to conserve his energy so it could be used to make the lives of other beings, better and richer.
-We too became benefactors of his savings and that enabled us to serve thousands in his honour.
+Gurudev chose a life of difficulty bereft of luxury because he knew a little secret I am sharing with you today – luxury is an expense in spiritualism.
+He intentionally chose to conserve his energy so that he could use it to improve and enrich the lives of other beings.
+We, too, became beneficiaries of his savings, allowing us to serve thousands in his honour.
 Gurudev’s spiritual savings made him more affluent than the sum of all the wealthiest men on earth and beyond.

 We could argue that Gurudev was assisted in creating his spiritual blockbuster by a brilliant scriptwriter.
 It was destiny that conspired to help him fulfil his mission.
 However, the more accurate answer to this question is – he looked within!
-He once told a disciple that when one goes to a temple to plead for the fulfilment of one’s desire, it isn’t the energy of the temple that provides a solution.
-It is the spark of supreme consciousness-the aatma–that resides within his being that fulfils that wish.
+He once told a disciple that when one goes to a temple to plead for the fulfilment of one’s desire, it is not the temple’s energy that provides a solution.
+That wish is fulfilled by the jivaatma, the spark of the consciousness supreme that resides within each being.